D1hn1/B3tween/README.md

 10. Test your proxy using tools like curl, a browser, or Postman.
 11. (Optional) Add extra features like logging, filtering, caching, authentication, or HTTPS support.

+# TODO
+[X] Make a builder for the DTO entities.
+[ ] Make a handler for the incoming http request.
+[ ] End with the urlDto class.
+[ ] Write the makeRequest function.
+[ ] Try it out with foxyproxy.

 # Types of Proxy Servers

 1. **Forward Proxy**